Rink08/Quiz-App/README.md

 # Quiz-App
 30daysofKotlin Google bootcamp

-I have developed a Quiz Application using Kotlin.
+I had developed a Quiz Application using Kotlin.

 It has following kotlin features: